neurologic/Comparative-Animal-Behavior/understanding-behavior/navigation.md

 [^Iwanir]: [Iwanir, S., Ruach, R., Itskovits, E. et al. Irrational behavior in C. elegans arises from asymmetric modulatory effects within single sensory neurons.
 Nat Commun 10, 3202 (2019).](https://doi.org/10.1038/s41467-019-11163-3)

-## Case Study: European Blackcap migration behavior
+## Case Study: Genetics - European Blackcap migration behavior

 The European blackcap exhibits enormous variation in migration and is renowned for research on its evolution and genetic basis.

-Migration is a multi-trait phenotype (ie. *syndromes*) and different blackcap populations differ in their propensity to migrate as well as the orientation and the distance of migration.
-Some blackcaps travel rather short distances, others much further, and some populations do not migrate at all.
-Populations that share the same breeding grounds in the summer may migrate in different directions in the autumn.
-These features make it a good species to study the genetic variation between populations that migrate in different directions and over different distances.[^blackcap-migration-ed]
+**Migration is a multi-trait phenotype** (ie. *syndromes*).
+Different blackcap populations differ in their **propensity** to migrate as well as the **orientation** and the **distance** of migration.
+Some blackcaps travel rather short distances, others much further, and some populations do not migrate at all. **Populations that share the same breeding grounds in the summer may migrate in different directions in the autumn**.
+These features make it **a good species to study the genetic variation between populations underlying phenotype differences**: for example, comparing those that migrate in different directions and over different distances.[^blackcap-migration-ed]

 [^blackcap-migration-ed]: [Migration, it’s in their genes](https://elifesciences.org/digests/54462/migration-it-s-in-their-genes)

-Delmore et al.[^Delmore-2020] sequenced the genome of blackcaps to investigate the phylogeny of migratory behavior among these populations.
-The genomes of 110 blackcaps from several populations that take different annual migrations were analyzed.
-The analysis revealed that populations began to diverge in their migratory behavior \~30,000 years ago and that only a small set of genes code for their differences in migration.
-In particular, genetic differences underlying different migratory behavior tend to be in the parts of the genome that control whether a given gene is switched on or off rather than in the genes themselves.
+Delmore et al.[^Delmore-2020] sequenced **the genomes of 110 blackcaps from several populations that take different annual migrations were analyzed**.
+The **analysis revealed that only a small set of genes code for their differences in migration** and that ** populations began to diverge in their migratory behavior \~30,000 years ago.
+In particular, genetic differences underlying different migratory behavior **tend to be in the parts of the genome that control whether a given gene is switched on or off rather than in the genes themselves**.

 [^Delmore-2020]: [Kira Delmore, Juan Carlos Illera, Javier Pérez-Tris, Gernot Segelbacher, Juan S Lugo Ramos, Gillian Durieux, Jun Ishigohoka, Miriam Liedvogel (2020) The evolutionary history and genomics of European blackcap migration eLife 9:e54462](https://doi.org/10.7554/eLife.54462)